-She represented Freestyle Love Supreme with Thomas Kail and Lin-Manuel Miranda on Broadway in 2019 and worked on the successful return engagement in 2021.
-She is currently working on the 2022 national tour.
+She represented Freestyle Love Supreme, created by Thomas Kail, Lin-Manuel Miranda and Anthony Veneziale, on Broadway in 2019 and worked on the successful return engagement in 2021.
+She is currently working on the national tour and Las Vegas engagement.
 She helped Freestyle Love Supreme garner a special Tony Award and worked on the Hulu documentary “We Are Freestyle Love Supreme” that premiered at the Sundance Film Festival in 2020.
 Other Broadway credits include The Merchant of Venice with Al Pacino and Lily Rabe; Man of La Mancha with Brian Stokes Mitchell; Fortune’s Fool with Frank Langella; Billy Joel's Movin’ Out; Gin Game with Julie Harris; Jane Eyre The Musical; Fiddler on the Roof with Alfred Molina; and 25th Annual Putnam County Spelling Bee.
 Her Off-Broadway credits include Freestyle Love Supreme at Greenwich House Theater; Richard Nelson’s What Happened?: The Michaels Abroad and Pandemic Zoom Plays; Fiddler on the Roof in Yiddish directed by Joel Grey; Vagina Monologues; Burn This with Ed Norton; and Elaine May’s Adult Entertainment.

 During her 12 years at The Public Theater, she worked on high-profile shows such as Mother of the Maid with Glenn Close; Dry Powder with Claire Danes and John Krasinski; Hamlet with Oscar Isaac and Keegan-Michael Key, directed by Sam Gold; Grounded with Anne Hathaway and directed by Julie Taymor; King Lear with John Lithgow and Annette Bening; Stephen Sondheim’s Road Show; Privacy with Daniel Radcliffe; The Library with Chloe Grace Moretz and directed by Stephen Soderbergh; Into the Woods with Amy Adams; Twelfth Night with Audra McDonald; Plenty with Rachel Weisz; Father Comes Home From The Wars with Sterling K. Brown; Romeo and Juliet with Meryl Streep and Kevin Kline (benefit); Bloody Bloody Andrew Jackson, directed by Alex Timbers; Paul Simon’s The Capeman at the Delacorte Theater; Sting’s The Last Ship; Nia Vardalos’ Tiny Beautiful Things by Cheryl Strayed, directed by Thomas Kail; Pirates of Penzance with Eric Idle, Martin Short, Anika Noni Rose, Kevin Kline, Glenn Close, Jonathan Groff (gala); Tarell Alvin McCraney’s Head of Passes with Phylicia Rashad; Taming of the Shrew with Janet McTeer and Cush Jumbo, directed by Phyllida Lloyd; Othello with Philip Seymour Hoffman and Jessica Chastain, directed by Peter Sellars; and David Byrne’s Here Lies Love, directed by Alex Timbers.

-Other credits include projects with Tony Award winner John Lloyd Young in Las Vegas; Ars Nova; Williamstown Theater Festival; Sundance Institute; Signature Theater Company; Shakespeare Theater Company (Washington, DC); Classic Stage Company; Freestyle Love Supreme Academy; No Safety Net 2.0 Festival (Michigan); Hermitage Artist Retreat (Florida); Drama League; NY Stage and Film; Feinstein’s/54 Below; Philip Glass’ The White Lama (Philadelphia).
+Other credits include projects with The New Group; New York Stage and Film; Ensemble Studio Theatre; BBC; The 1/52 Project with Beowulf Boritt; Sundance Institute; Hermitage Artist Retreat; 54 Below; Tony Award winner John Lloyd Young; Ars Nova; Williamstown Theater Festival; Signature Theater Company; Classic Stage Company; Freestyle Love Supreme Academy; Drama League; No Safety Net 2.0 Festival (Michigan); Neighborhood Playhouse; Philip Glass' The White Llama (Philadelphia).